 Phone: 416-205-9888 x241

 Sam (He/Him) joined Fife House Foundation in 2014.
 He began his career with Fife House as the Manager of Events and Corporate Giving, and then served as the Development Manager.
 Now, as the Director of Development and Communications, Sam leads a highly creative team that continues to transform Fife House’s fundraising and brand recognition.
 Sam was responsible for the creation of Shady Queens, which is now in its 5th year and has raised over $500,000 for Fife House.
 Prior to Fife House, Sam was the Capital Campaign Manager of the Leo Baeck Day School, where he successfully led a $15 million campaign to build a new campus.
-“I am honoured to lead the fundraising and communication activities for such a unique and creative organization.
+“I am honoured to lead the fundraising and communication activities for such a unique and innovative organization.
 I continue to be inspired by our clients, volunteers and staff to come up with creative solutions to address the ever-changing needs of our clients.
 Together, we are making a difference!”
-Sam is a graduate of York University and recently received his Certified Fund Raising Executive (CFRE) designation.
+Sam is a graduate of York University and received his Certified Fund Raising Executive (CFRE) designation in 2019.
 He currently sits on the board of two non-profit organizations: Community One Foundation and the LGBT Giving Network.
 Sam is an animal lover, reader, gamer and enjoys traveling across the world.

 Director of Research and Evaluation